awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_espressif.md

 **To generate the demo application's build files with CMake**

-1. Change directories to the root of your Amazon FreeRTOS download directory\.
+1. Change directories to the root of your FreeRTOS download directory\.

 1. Use the following command to generate the build files: